metabrainz/musicbrainz-server/RELEASING.md

 * Tickets’ title and type
 * Acknowledgments (including translators and beta reporters)

+To do so, you can adapt the draft section with:
+* appending a Git revision range `v-prev-io-us..v-curr-en-t` to the listing command (see `--help` for details).

 Once the draft has been reviewed, then update the description of the MBS version in Jira with the blog post URL.
 This URL will also be used in the following section.